gilgameshjw/hydejack-starter-kit/WORK/README.md

 * graphs and rules encoding/modelling
 * Interplay HDC / Deep Learning

-This work was applied to multiple business cases like text processing, patient profiles modelling as well as fuzzy GPS trajectory modelling and matching.
+This work was applied in multiple business cases like text processing, patient profiles modelling as well as fuzzy GPS trajectory modelling and matching.

 #### Applications of Language Models